cyberbotics/webots/docs/guide/robotis-op2.md

 It is possible to model the effect of backlash present in the motors by setting the `backlash` field to `true`.
 Doing so will add a backlash of 0.01 [rad] to every joint in the robot.
 The modeling of this effect is achieved by replacing the existing joints with [HingeJointWithBacklash](hinge-joint-with-backlash.md) which effectively doubles their number.
-Additionally, for the correct enforcing of this effect, the value of the `basicTimestep` in [WorldInfo](../reference/worldinfo.md) should be set to 8 or lower.
+Additionally, for the correct enforcing of this effect, the value of the `basicTimestep` in [WorldInfo](../reference/worldinfo.md) should probably be set to a smaller value when enabling the backlash.
 For these reasons, activating this option is very computationally expensive and will significantly slow down the simulation speed.

 ### Non-Simulated Devices